Make an Appointment

 Preparing for Your First Visit to Flourish

 We appreciate that we're all busy people so we aim to run on time.
 If you can be prepared it helps us make the most of the time allocated to you and lets you plan your day better.
-There are some preliminary formalities that need to be carried out before the appointment properly commences, so we allocate extra time in order to review your registration; to carry out developmental screening; and to complete health questionnaires.
+There are some preliminary formalities that need to be carried out before the appointment properly commences, so we allocate extra time in order to review your registration and referral.

-Before your appointment, we will discuss your referral with you, explain the referral system, inform you of how much time we feel needs to be allocated to your appointment and why, and provide an estimate of what the fees will be.
+Before your appointment, we will discuss your referral with you, and if needed explain the referral system, inform you of how much time we feel needs to be allocated to your appointment and why, and provide an estimate of what the fees will be.

 Your First Appointment

-We aim to run on time, so your first appointment will consist of an initial 10 to 15 minutes for the completion and review of registration forms and the filling in of health and developmental screening questionnaires, where applicable.
+We aim to run on time, so your first appointment will consist of an initial 5-10 minutes for the completion and review of registration forms.
 The initial face-to-face consultation with Dr Liz is 30-45 minutes for a simple problem or 45-60 minutes for a more complex problem or where there's more than one problem.

 If you feel you need more time please discuss this with us and we can arrange a longer appointment for you, additional pro-rata fees will apply.